Juan0001/Juan0001.github.io/_posts/2018-01-24-database-for-cellphone-store.markdown

 tags: [database, SQL]
 ---

-This project is for the course Database Management System.
-The purpose of the project is to design and build a database for an online cellphone store.
+The purpose of the project is to design and build a relational database for an online cellphone store.
 The database was built using PL/SQL which enables customers to register, check prices and availability, order product, and check order status.

+There are 6 tables for the database:
+- customer: stores the customer information
+- order: stores the order information
+- order_line: stores more order information
+- shipping: stores the shipping methods
+- phone: stores the phone details
+- inventory: stores the stock information

-The link of the project is: [https://github.com/Juan0001/Database_for_online_cellphone_store]
+The link of the project is: <https://github.com/Juan0001/Database_for_online_cellphone_store>